-When Sodium Hypochlorite is mixed with household cleaners, the result, most often than not can be hazardous.
-In many cases, its known to cause lung injury and chronic exposure can lead to development of atopic asthma.
+When Sodium Hypochlorite is mixed with household cleaners, the result most often than not can be hazardous.
+In many cases, its known to cause lung injury and chronic exposure can lead to the development of atopic asthma.

 The following health effects mostly occur immediately or shortly after exposure to Sodium Hypochlorite: